iris-wuu/GoBabbyApp/README.md

 In this repo, there is:

-- an Entity-Relationship Model, which is an pictorially description of the data, illustrating the relationship between different entities, including Key/Participation Constraints, ISA hierarchies, Weak Entities, ternary relationship etc.
+- ER_model.jpeg: an Entity-Relationship Model, which is an pictorially description of the data, illustrating the relationship between different entities, including Key/Participation Constraints, ISA hierarchies, Weak Entities, ternary relationship etc.

-- a pdf of Assumptions and Restrictions (assum_restr.pdf):
+- Assum_Restr.pdf: a pdf of Assumptions and Restrictions

-- a java file (GoBabbyApp.java): the java code of this application
+- GoBabbyApp.java: java code of this application